scientific-python/learn.scientific-python.org/content/community/scipy2022.md

 - Clips showing schedule with different topics
 -->

-One of the most interesting spaces of the conference this year was the Maintainers panel where some maintainers of the Scientific Python ecosystem gathered to asnwer questions from attendees of the conference regarding different topics.
+Another great space of the conference this year was the Maintainers panel where some maintainers of the Scientific Python ecosystem gathered to asnwer questions from attendees of the conference regarding different topics.
 This was the perfect space to directly interact with the developers of some of the Scientific Python packages and learn everything about the ecoystem.
 Not every day you get the chance to talk to a developer of your favorite python library.

 <!--
 - Clips of maintainer's panel